redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-2.rst

     });

-Here we define two handlers, one that listens to the **blockEditing** event and another one that listens to **blockStopEditing** event, which occours respectely when you start and stop to edit a block.
+Here we define two handlers, one that listens to the **blockEditing** event and another one that listens to **blockStopEditing** event, which occurs respectively when you start and stop to edit a block.

 In both of events we make sure that the our code is executed only when the block is a **BootstrapThumbnailsTutorialBlock**.

-To init an inline list, you just need to call the **inlinelist** method on the element that represents the list itself.
+To init an in-line list, you just need to call the **inlinelist** method on the element that represents the list itself.

 This method could be extended defining the **addValue** parameter, giving a custom value to use then a new item is added.
-When this parameter is nor defined, AlphaLemon CMS opens the **adder menu** to let you choose the block you want to add.
+When this parameter is nor defined, RedKite CMS opens the **adder menu** to let you choose the block you want to add.

 In addiction you can define the **target** parameter.
-By default this block works with **li** tags, so just define this parameter to change this behavior.
+By default this block works with **li** tags, so just define this parameter to change this behaviour.
 For example the **ButtonsGroup** block must work only with buttons so the implemented code is the following:

 .. code-block:: js